Testimonials are the most powerful marketing and sales tool.

 Pro tip: bring the customer with you when meeting with a prospect.
 Obviously this is usually not feasible, but at networking events you may be in the same event with your own happy customer, and if you can get them to join you when reaching out to potential new customers, let them do the talking!

 This is a no-brainer.
-Always include your happy customers to your sales pitch.
+Always include your happy customers in your sales pitch.
 Try to include testimonials from people that your prospective customer might know personally to boost the effect.

 Keep in mind that not all testimonials work for each company.
 Different businesses have different challenges and the testimonials you include in your sales pitch and presentation have to be modified accordingly.